Přeborov

 Přeborov is a municipality and village in Písek District in the South Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

+Etymology

+The name is derived from the personal name Přebor, meaning "Přebor's (court)".

 Geography

 Přeborov is located about 24 km northeast of Písek and 60 km south of Prague.
 It lies in the Vlašim Uplands.
 The highest point is at 567 m above sea level.

 History

 The first written mention of Přeborov is from 1488.